BaxterStockman/dotfiles/README.md

 #### Variables

-- `header`: `dotfiles` will print this message as a preamble to executing the functions defined in the sourced file.  `dotfiles` prints a generic method if this variable is unset.
+- `header`: `dotfiles` will print this message as a preamble to executing the functions defined in the sourced file.  `dotfiles` prints a generic message if this variable is unset.
 - `processdir`: where `dotfiles` should look for files to process.
 If it is a relative path, it is assumed to be relative to `DOTFILES_ROOT`.
 If this